 Here’s a look at some of the best cloud-based storage solutions out there.

 One of the oldest cloud storage services out there, Dropbox is a popular service for millions of users.
 Its business side of things is just as proficient, as well as simple to use.
 DropBox Business starts with a 30-day free trial before increasing to $12.50 per user per month.
 For the price, you’re provided with 5TB of encrypted cloud storage space.
 Enterprise storage options are also available if you get in touch with Dropbox for more details for a customizable solution.
-In all cases, Dropbox Business utilizes 256-bit AES and SSL/TLS encryption, your data is stored securely, away from prying eyes.
+In all cases, Dropbox Business utilizes 256-bit AES and SSL/TLS encryption, so your data is stored securely, away from prying eyes.

 There’s no online editing tool here, but you can easily use it to sync files between users, with the option to rewind to old versions as and when needed.
 DropBox offers up to 120 days of file recovery so if you accidentally delete a file, it’s not a permanent move.
 It offers a user-friendly interface throughout and one that users of the personal service will find familiar, potentially saving you from requiring much tech support.

 Other features include Office 365 integration, an admin console with audit log, plus remote device wipe functionality in case of a device being lost or stolen.
 Two-factor authentication is also an option if you want extra security.

-An extensive service all-round, DropBox Business isn’t the cheapest option out there, but it’s something that does everything you could want.
+An extensive service all-around, DropBox Business isn’t the cheapest option out there, but it’s something that does everything you could want.
 The fact that many of your employees will have almost certainly used it before makes it all the simpler to switch to as well.

-It’s very likely that you and your employees already use Google services extensively – whether that’s through G Suite-based email addresses or even through Adsense accounts.
+It’s likely that you and your employees already use Google services extensively — whether that’s through G Suite-based email addresses or even through Adsense accounts.
 So, it makes perfect sense to also use Google Cloud for Work/Business.
 It works as effortlessly as Google Drive does for personal accounts, again meaning your employees probably already know what to do.